13th Airborne Division (United States): Training

 The divisional training exercise took place around Camp Mackall, North Carolina, and suffered from a number of difficulties and problems.
-Poor weather delayed the beginning of the exercise until the night of 25 September, and it was only then that the aircraft carrying the first three battalions of paratroopers could take off and attempt to drop the airborne troops on three separate drop zones.
-A combination of poor visibility, and a lack of sufficient training for the pilots of the transport aircraft, resulted in the paratroopers being dispersed widely when dropped.
-Only sixty-five percent of the airborne troops and equipment dropped on the first drop zone were ready for action ninety minutes later, and in the second drop zone the airborne troops were so scattered that by 10:00 the next morning the commander of the battalion only had control over twenty percent of his men.
+Poor weather delayed the beginning of the exercise until the night of 25 September, and it was only then the aircraft carrying the first three battalions of paratroopers could take off and attempt to drop the airborne troops on three separate drop zones.
+A combination of poor visibility and a lack of sufficient training for the pilots of the transport aircraft resulted in the paratroopers being dispersed widely when dropped.
+Only sixty-five percent of the airborne troops and equipment dropped on the first drop zone were ready for action 90 minutes later, and in the second drop zone the airborne troops were so scattered the commander of the battalion only had control over twenty percent of his men by 10:00 the next morning.
 A similar number of paratroopers missed the third drop zone, although the majority were dropped in a relatively small area where they could gather.
 Further problems were encountered, as a plane crash killed eight paratroopers and four aircrew, and the glider-borne elements of the division due to land were delayed by poor weather.
 After the initial night, the exercise continued for a further three days and included a complex supply mission designed to test whether it was possible to supply an isolated battalion of airborne troops.

-Overall, observers present for the exercise reported that they had been impressed with the performance of the glider-borne elements of the division.
-However, several noted that the training of the aircraft pilots for night formation flying and navigation was far from satisfactory.
-A recommendation was made that night glider landings should be considered only when an emergency existed, and that otherwise gliders should take off during the night and land during daylight to avoid the wide dispersal of airborne troops and a decrease in efficiency.
-After these exercises had ended, the division continued to train, but encountered further delays.
+Overall, observers present for the exercise reported they were impressed with the performance of the glider-borne elements of the division.
+However, several noted the training of the aircraft pilots for night formation flying and navigation was far from satisfactory.
+A recommendation was made for night glider landings to be considered only when an emergency existed, and otherwise gliders should take off during the night and land during daylight to avoid the wide dispersal of airborne troops and a decrease in efficiency.
+After these exercises had ended, the division continued to train but encountered further delays.
 These were caused when 1,652 men were removed from the division to provide reinforcements for U.S. Airborne units in the European Theater; this drastically reduced the strength of the division and forced it to extend its training period for a further four months.
-After completing its training in January the division was preparing to transfer to the Pacific Theatre in early 1945.
+After completing its training in January, the division was preparing to transfer to the Pacific Theatre in early 1945.
 However, the rapid advances made by German forces during the Battle of the Bulge led to the division being transferred to the European Theatre of Operations to reinforce Allied divisions already in combat.